getsentry/sentry-docs/src/collections/_documentation/platforms/react-native/manual-setup.md

 ]
 ```

 The corresponding flavor files should also be placed within the specific build type folder you intend to use them.
-For example the "Android release" flavor would be `react-native/android/sentry-release.properties`.
+For example, the "Android release" flavor would be `react-native/android/sentry-release.properties`.

-We recommend leaving `logLevel: "debug"` since we look for specific `sentry.properties` files depending on your flavors name.
+We recommend leaving `logLevel: "debug"` since we look for specific `sentry.properties` files depending on your flavor's name.

 Include the project by adding it to our dependency list in `app/build.gradle`: